DashBookProject/Plotly-Dash/Bonus-Content/Components/cards.md

 dashboards with Plotly Dash, and how to buy your copy of ["The Book of Dash"](https://nostarch.com/book-dash), please see the reference section at the bottom of this article.

-This article will focus on the card components from the Dash Boostrap Component library.
+This article will focus on the Card components from the Dash Boostrap Component library.
 Using cards is a great way to create eye-catching content.
 We'll show you how to make the card content interactive with callbacks, but first we'll focus on the style and layout.